cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 println($"Elapsed: ${floor(duration)} ms");
 ```

 When a number you're printing is smaller than `0.00001` (in absolute value), Mindustry will print zero (`0`) instead.
 The same formatting is used to display value of a variable in the _Vars_ dialog in Mindustry UI.

-Mindcode provides the `printExact` function in the `maths` library There isn't a way to output such a small value directly.
 It is necessary to be aware that a number which was printed as `0` doesn't necessarily equal to zero.

+Mindcode provides the `printExactFast` and `printExactSlow` functions in the `printing` library, which can be used to output the exact numerical values of variables to the text buffer.
+However, these functions require Mindustry Logic 8 to compile.

 ## Using units

 > [!TIP]
 > The `units` system library contains functions you can use to search for and bind free units.
-For more information, see the [documentation](SYSTEM-LIBRARY.markdown#units-library).
+For more information, see [System library](SYSTEM-LIBRARY.markdown#units-library).
 >
 > The unit functions in the system library are based on the principles described here.